iWriteGigs

 B Added to the bank’s cash balance.

-C Subtracted from the bank’s cash balance.
+C Subtracted from the company’s cash balance.

 D Added to the company’s cash balance.